 “Human hair is made up mostly of water, protein and sulfur, so by adding more of these elements to your daily diet, you may increase your hair growth rate,” says Bryce Smith.
 “Eat plenty of wholefoods including eggs (rich in sulfur), nuts, fruit and vegetables (organic when possible), and quality proteins (grass fed meats and poultry and wild-caught seafood).
 Avoid refined sugar and processed food.”

 Supplements can also help fill in the gaps in your diet (although always consult your doctor first).
-Try BondiBoost™ Hair Growth Support, these multivitamin tablets contain active ingredients like biotin, pyridoxine (vitamin B6), folic acid and ascorbic acid (vitamin C) to support hair growth.
+Try BondiBoost™ Hair Growth Support ($32.95 at BondiBoost), these multivitamin tablets contain active ingredients like biotin, pyridoxine (vitamin B6), folic acid and ascorbic acid (vitamin C) to support hair growth.

 A good brush can benefit your hair more than simply detangling it.
 The massaging effect from the bristles (natural bristles are best) will give your scalp a daily massage (which as we mentioned earlier will increase blood flow), plus it can stimulate your hair follicles.
 Take care when brushing wet hair as it's vulnerable to breakage – read our hair brush guide to choose the perfect hairbrush for the job.